 Additionally, most of our competitors rely predominantly on third-party distributors.
+Although we are beginning to expand our product offerings to physical retail locations of third parties and as a result will begin to rely on such third parties' sales forces, we anticipate that we will continue to rely predominantly on our own direct sales force for the foreseeable future.
 A direct sales force may subject us to higher fixed costs than those of competitors that market their products through independent third parties, due to the costs that we will bear associated with employee benefits, training and managing sales personnel.
 As a result, we could be at a competitive disadvantage.
 Additionally, these fixed costs may slow our ability to reduce costs in the face of a sudden decline in demand for our products, which could have a material adverse effect on our business, financial condition and results of operations.